cjhnbls/pipelinedb-doc-cn/sliding-windows.rst

      SELECT user_id::integer FROM stream
   WHERE (arrival_timestamp > clock_timestamp() - interval '1 minute');

-.. note:: PipelineDB allows users to manually construct a sliding window :code:`WHERE` clause when defining sliding-window continuous views, although it is recommended that :code:`max_age` be used in order to avoid tedium.
+.. note:: PipelineDB allows users to manually construct a sliding window :code:`WHERE` clause when defining sliding-window continuous views, although it is recommended that :code:`sw` be used in order to avoid tedium.

 The result of a :code:`SELECT` on this continuous view would only contain the specific users seen within the last minute.
 That is, repeated :code:`SELECT` s would contain different rows, even if the continuous view wasn't explicitly updated.